craigmichaelmartin/pure-orm/README.md

 - If your query returns records for multiple models, a Collection will be created and returned.
 - You can create the Collection class (in cases where it is useful to have business methods on the collection object, not just each model object).

-A **Data Access Layer** is a database-aware abstraction layer where native SQL is written.
+A **Data Access Layer** is a database-aware abstraction layer where native SQL is written, and which returns pure business objects.

-- This is not an "expresion language" or "query builder".
-There are not hundreds of methods mapping the complexity, expressiveness, and nuance of SQL to class objects.
+- With PureORM, database-aware code is limited to a data access layer.
+Your higher up controller and service layers deal only with API calls to the Data Access functions, which are written with native SQL, and which returns pure business objects.
-- Rather, is a data access layer in which native SQL is written, and which returns business objects (properly nested and structured).
+- There are no database-bound stateful orm objects with their huge query builder APIs sprawling across all the application code.
+Instead there is a single layer where native SQL is written, and which returns pure business objects (properly nested and structured).

 ## Practical Example